 Discover the history of and see artifacts from the Jerome area at this county museum located next to the Jerome Memorial Library.

 Exhibits include the Hunt Japanese American Relocation Center displays and the North Side Irrigation Project displays.
 A research center includes over 100 bound volumes of newspapers.
 Books and gift items are available for sale.

-The Museum has a full-cast replica of the fossilized horse and a mural showing how the area might have looked when this ancient horse roamed what is now the Snake River Plain.
+The Museum has a full-cast replica of the fossilized horse. there is also a mural showing how the area might have looked when this ancient horse roamed what is now the Snake River Plain.
 There are regional family histories on file as well as pictorial and past news items.

-Cassia County Historical Museum – Located on E. Main Street in Burley, this museum presents a display of clothing and items found in homes and businesses during the past century in Cassia County.
-Indian artifacts, fossils, farm tools as well as two train cars and many pieces of horse-drawn farming equipment are housed in additional buildings.
+Located on E. Main Street in Burley, this museum presents a display of clothing and items found during the past century in Cassia County.
+Indian artifacts, fossils, farm tools as well as two train cars are on display.
+There are also many pieces of horse-drawn farming equipment which are housed in additional buildings.